jmandreoli/PYTOOLS/doc/cache.rst

   Of course, cacheing such simple operations is not very interesting, but the purpose of the example is to illustrate dependencies between arbitrary tasks which could be much more complex (and computationaly heavy).
 The logged trace of the computation illustrates both the evaluation mechanism of symbolic expressions (called incarnation, see :class:`Expr`) and its subtle interaction with cacheing.

-When a cache cell is created for an invocation, any versioned function which appears in any of its arguments at any level is memorised together with its version, so the cache cell is later invalidated if the version of any of these functions is updated.
+When a cache cell is created by an invocation, any versioned function which appears in any of its arguments at any level is memorised together with its version, so the cache cell is later invalidated if the version of any of these functions is updated.
 For example, in the last demo, the result of :func:`proc` is a symbolic invocation of :func:`stepB` whose first argument embeds two other symbolic invocations of :func:`stepB` and one of :func:`stepA`.
 If :func:`stepA` were versioned, and its version changed between two incarnations of the result of :func:`proc`, the cell for the first incarnation (attached to :func:`stepB`) would be invalidated, even if the version of :func:`stepB` has not changed.

 Typical output: